spatialillusions/milsymbol/docs/README.md

 ### getProperties()

-Gets all properties that are computed for the SIDC of this symbol.
+Gets all metadata that are computed for the SIDC of this symbol.

 **Returns**